-The accounts of the Center are maintained and the accompanying fund financial statements have been prepared on the accounting practices prescribed or permitted by the Manual of Accounting and Related Financial Procedures for Pennsylvania Department of School Systems (revised), issued by the Pennsylvania Department of Education in accordance of school laws of Pennsylvania.
+The accounts of the Center are maintained and the accompanying fund financial statements have been prepared on the accounting practices prescribed or permitted by the Manual of Accounting and Related Financial Procedures for Pennsylvania Department of School Systems (revised), issued by the Pennsylvania Department of Education in accordance with school laws of Pennsylvania.

 The accounts of the Center are organized on the basis of funds and account groups, each of which is considered a separate accounting entity.
-The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues and expenditures or expenses, as appropriate.
+The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund equity, revenues and expenditures or expenses, as appropriate.
 Government resources are allocated to and accounted for in individual funds based upon the purposes for which they are to be spent and the means by which spending activities are controlled.
 The various funds are grouped, in the financial statements in this report, into two broad fund categories: governmental and fiduciary.
 Each category, in turn, is divided into separate fund types.